Treblle/prompt-enhancer.ai/README.md

 The `npm run setup` command helps you securely configure your environment:

 - Creates a `.env` file based on `.env.example`
+- Generates a random API key for development use
-- Guides you through adding your API keys
+- Guides you through adding your AI provider API keys
 - Installs security measures to prevent key exposure

 ### API Key Management